Days Sales Outstanding (DSO)

 - A high value may indicate they’re collecting account receivable too quickly.

 - A low value is preferred as it maintains the company’s cash flow.

 - Compare a company’s days sales outstanding to past financial ratios or to companies within their industry.

 - This formula requires two variables: Net credit sales and Average accounts receivable.

 Days Sales Outstanding Calculator

-You can use the days sales outstanding calculator below to quickly calculate the average number of a company is collecting its accounts receivable within a given period by entering the required numbers.
+You can use the days sales outstanding calculator below to quickly calculate the average number of a company is collecting accounts receivable within a given period by entering the required numbers.

 1. What is Days Sales Outstanding (DSO)?